15 Engaging Book Openings That Hook You from the First Line

 person reading

-This iconic opening line from King’s The Dark Tower series throws you right into a chase filled with mystery and action.
-The gunslinger’s pursuit across the desert sets up an epic saga blending Western, fantasy, and horror elements.
+This iconic opening line from King’s The Dark Tower series throws you right into a chase filled with mystery and excitement.
+The gunslinger’s pursuit across the desert sets up an epic saga that blends Western, fantasy, and horror elements.

 “The sun shone, having no alternative, on the nothing new.” – Murphy by Samuel Beckett